bhyamy/FinalCSProject/README.md

 method analyze() that receives as an argument processed data (more on that following), there is an example of how to do that under the Manager/DecisionMaker folder (EasyDecision class), this method represents the way the processed data is analyzed into decisions/actions in the VR environment.
+The black box may be anything like the example EasyDecision class, a Neural Network or any kind of learning algorithm.

 #### Processing class
 Another sub-class needed to be implemented is that of the Processor, similarly there is only one method needed to be